Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Absolutely a must if you visit any sites that are not right by the parking lot and of course for hikes.
 It will hold your spare layers/jackets (that you should always have with you), snacks, drinks etc.

-I have a Gregory Zulu 30 and my husband has Gregory Zulu 35.
 The numbers stand for the size of the pack, as volume in liters.
-30/35 L seems to be a good size for a day pack.
-That was our splurge, worth every penny, as the backpacks are roomy and very comfortable to carry.
+25-35 L seems to be a good size for a day pack.
+Those Gregory backpacks were our splurge, worth every penny – they are roomy and very comfortable to carry.

 Backpack rain cover:

-Gregory packs came with it, the Kailas packs didn’t.
+Our Gregory packs came with the covers, but the Kailas packs didn’t.
 We bought Joy Walker Waterproof Backpack Rain Covers and they work great.

 Trekking poles: